 Monetary stability

+The government has developed a fiscal and debt policy, leading to increased domestic revenue mobilization.
+In 2021, tax revenue grew by 17% but remained 11% below its target.
 A major challenge and continued source of conflict between the federal and state governments is the harmonization of fiscal operations.
-The Federal Government has not pushed forward with negotiations on revenue sharing.
-So far, no rules and procedures for fiscal federalism have been developed.
-The government mainly collects revenues in and around Mogadishu, while the states collect taxes in their areas of jurisdiction.
-Measures to balance revenue differences between the FMS are missing.
-The tax income of states that own their ports is, for example, higher.
+The federal government has not made progress in negotiating revenue sharing.
+So far, no rules and procedures of fiscal federalism have been developed.
+The government primarily collects revenues in and around the capital city of Somalia, Mogadishu, while the federal states collect taxes within their respective jurisdictions.
+However, there are currently no measures in place to balance revenue differences between federal member states (FMS).
+For instance, states that have their own ports generate higher tax income compared to others.

 Fiscal stability